 It can be difficult to find organic apple cider in the stores.
 Making your own smoothie is a great way to ensure that you are not being exposed to pesticides and chemical residues.
 Because cider is made with the whole apple, peel and all, I recommend only using organic apples in this recipe.

-Unless you get your cider directly from a mill, it will be heat pasteurized as required by the FDA.
-Heating foods above a certain temperature lowers the nutrient quality and destroys the enzymes.
+Unless you get your cider directly from a mill, it will be pasteurized and stored in plastic containers.
+The nutrients will have degraded.
 Making your own cider smoothie ensures that you are getting a fresh product made with living, whole foods.

 Browse more green smoothie recipes.